golgor/golgor/README.md

 -->

 ## I'm currently working on... 🔭
-Implementing a Flask RESTFUL API to control LEDs connected to a RPi.
+* Implementing a Flask RESTFUL API to control LEDs connected to a RPi.
 Intrested in homeautomation and this might be a first step!
+* Web scraping and process data about apartments!

 ## I'm currently learning... 🌱
-Stuff I'm currently trying to improve.
+* Trying to get a more formal education with Linux through Linux Foundation.

 ## Recommended reading 📚
 Below I will list some of the books, articles, videos or other sources of information that I feel have impacted me the most.